Lee Bowman: Media career

 In his later career, Bowman was a pioneer in developing media training for the Republican leadership in Washington.
 In 1969 he was hired by the Nixon administration to help freshman representatives and politicians from marginal districts with their delivery, content and staging.
 (The job was described as being similar to Robert Montgomery's work with Dwight Eisenhower.)
 He also served as Master of Ceremonies for the 1968 and 1972 conventions.

 From 1974 until his death, he was Chairman of the Kingstree Group, an international consulting firm, which offers communication advice to business and political leaders all over the world.
 Kingstree's global headquarters is now located in London, England.
 Bowman was responsible for developing the 'conversational' approach to spoken communication, which is recognized today as the only successful model for business and political presentations and media interviews.

 For fifteen years Bowman was communications consultant for Bethlehem Steel.

 Death

 He died from a heart attack in Brentwood, Los Angeles, on Christmas Day 1979, three days before his 65th birthday.

 Bowman was married to Helene Rosson, Victor Fleming's step daughter.
 Their son, also called Lee Bowman, continued with the Kingstree Group.
-Bowman also had a step daughter from an early marriage by Rosson.
+Bowman also had a stepdaughter from an early marriage by Rosson.